TonyMarfil/f5-agility-labs-f5-in-aws-1/docs/class1/module4/lab2.rst

 ----------------------------------------------------------------------------------

 Login to the active Big-IP1 Configuration utility (Web UI).
-The "HA_Across_AZs" iApp will alerady be deployed in the Common partition.
+The "HA_Across_AZs" iApp will already be deployed in the Common partition.

 Download the latest tcp iApp template from https://s3.amazonaws.com/f5-public-cloud/f5.tcp.v1.0.0rc2.tmpl.